 - Port of Call: This is a great restaurant when you want something casual and good for big groups.
 Port of Call is an amazing burger spot on Esplanade (which separates the French Quarter and the Marigny so it’s a perfect location.

-Special NOLA snacks/drinks you should have: Abita Beer, King Cake (Mardi Gras season), Voodoo flavored Zapps Chips, Crawfish, Gumbo, Jambalaya, Po-boys, Snowballs, Daiquiris & Hand Grenades.
+Special New Orleans FOOD you should have: Abita Beer, King Cake (Mardi Gras season), Voodoo flavored Zapps Chips, Crawfish, Gumbo, Jambalaya, Po-boys, Snowballs, Daiquiris & Hand Grenades.

 - Frenchman Street: My FAVORITE area to bar hop in all of New Orleans.
 Frenchman Street is in the Marigny right past Bourbon and is a long stretch of bars with live music, in and outside.
 Some of my favorite bars are Maison, Cafe Negril, Spotted Cat, and d.b.a, but you really can’t go wrong in any of them.
 It is the most NOLA vibes ever and is fun any night of the week.
 There are always random people performing on the street and they’re always amazing too.
 Frenchman is a must-go, especially to get the real, NOLA, non-tourist feel of the city vibes.